-- (1) A determined fee may be remitted or refunded, or liability for its payment deferred, in accordance with the determination that determined the fee. - (2) A determined fee is not payable- - (a) if the person otherwise liable to pay the fee or charge is- - (i) exempt from liability to pay the fee under the determination that determined the fee; or - (ii) exempt from paying the fee under the Legal Aid Act 1977, section 93 (1) (Exemption from fees and taxes); or - (iii) legally assisted under a scheme or service provided or approved by the Attorney-General; or - (b) if the registrar of the court or ACAT waives payment by a person of the fee completely or partly because the registrar considers that payment of the fee would impose hardship on the person-to the extent of the waiver; or - (c) for lodging a document, or for the service and execution of process, in relation to a proceeding in the Supreme Court- - (i) in a criminal matter, including an appeal; or - (ii) under the Coroners Act 1997; or - (iii) under the Legal Profession Act 2006, chapter 4 (Complaints and discipline); or
+- (1) A determined fee may be remitted or refunded, or liability for its payment deferred, in accordance with the determination that determined the fee. - (2) A determined fee is not payable- - (a) if the person otherwise liable to pay the fee or charge is- - (i) exempt from liability to pay the fee under the determination that determined the fee; or - (ii) exempt from paying the fee under the Legal Aid Act 1977, section 93 (1) (Exemption from fees and taxes); or - (iii) legally assisted under a scheme or service provided or approved by the Attorney-General; or - (b) if the registrar of the court or ACAT waives payment by a person of the fee completely or partly because the registrar considers that payment of the fee would impose hardship on the person-to the extent of the waiver; or - (c) for lodging a document, or for the service and execution of process, in relation to a proceeding in the Supreme Court- - (i) in a criminal matter, including an appeal; or - (ii) under the Coroners Act 1997; or

-- (iv) under any of the following Acts: - (A) the Adoption Act 1993; - (B) the Children and Young People Act 2008; - (C) the Domestic Violence and Protection OrdersAct 2008; - (D) the Guardianship and Management of Property Act 1991; - (E) the Mental Health Act 2015; - (F) the Testamentary Guardianship Act 1984; - (v) on appeals in relation to the following matters: - (A) a matter under the Children and Young People Act 2008; - (B) a matter under the Mental Health Act 2015; - (C) a decision of the ACAT in relation to an application under the Guardianship and Management of Property Act 1991; or - (vi) on a matter that has been remitted to the court by the High Court under the Judiciary Act 1903 (Cwlth), section 44; or - (vii) in relation to which a convention to which Australia is a party provides that a fee is not to be payable; or - (viii) on an application to the court for an extension of the time within which a proceeding may be begun; or - (ix) on an application mentioned in the Juries Act 1967, section 24 (10), section 26A (2) or section 51A (3); or
+- (iii) under the Legal Profession Act 2006, chapter 4 (Complaints and discipline); or - (iv) under any of the following Acts: - (A) the Adoption Act 1993; - (B) the Children and Young People Act 2008; - (C) the Family Violence Act 2016; - (D) the Guardianship and Management of Property Act 1991; - (E) the Mental Health Act 2015; - (F) the Personal Violence Act 2016; - (G) the Testamentary Guardianship Act 1984; - (v) on appeals in relation to the following matters: - (A) a matter under the Children and Young People Act 2008; - (B) a matter under the Mental Health Act 2015; - (C) a decision of the ACAT in relation to an application under the Guardianship and Management of Property Act 1991; or - (vi) on a matter that has been remitted to the court by the High Court under the Judiciary Act 1903 (Cwlth), section 44; or - (vii) in relation to which a convention to which Australia is a party provides that a fee is not to be payable; or - (viii) on an application to the court for an extension of the time within which a proceeding may be begun; or - (ix) on an application mentioned in the Juries Act 1967, section 24 (10), section 26A (2) or section 51A (3); or

-- (d) for the laying of an information in the Magistrates Court- - (i) by the director of public prosecutions acting in the exercise of an official function under a territory law; or - (ii) by a police officer acting in the exercise of an official function under a territory law; or - (e) if it is not payable under another provision of this Act or another territory law.
+- (x) on an application mentioned in the Spent Convictions Act 2000, section 14C; or - (d) for the laying of an information in the Magistrates Court- - (i) by the director of public prosecutions acting in the exercise of an official function under a territory law; or - (ii) by a police officer acting in the exercise of an official function under a territory law; or - (e) if it is not payable under another provision of this Act or another territory law.